Foods You Should Not Feed Your Chickens

 There are also many flowering plants that can be toxic to your chickens.
 And there are likely even some toxic weeds that might be growing in your yard.
 But there is no need to research and pull up every toxic plant in your yard.

-Generally, if you provide a balanced diet, your chickens won’t eat the toxic plants or flowers when you allow them to free-range.
-Azaleas are said to be toxic to chickens, but in the 10 years we’ve been raising hens, they’ve never paid any attention to the ones in my yard.
+Generally, if you provide your flock with a balanced diet, your chickens won’t eat the toxic plants or flowers when you allow them to free-range.
+Azaleas are said to be toxic to chickens, but in the 12+ years we’ve been raising hens, they’ve never paid any attention to the ones in my yard.

 Other Foods That Aren’t Recommend for Chickens